 10) What if I want to apply to an employer that is not an OCI employer (not coming on-campus)?

 Direct Contact and Resume Collect Employers: There are many employers both in Chicago and in other parts of the country who decide not to send recruiters to interview at the law school but who have indicated to us that they are interested in receiving applications from Chicago-Kent students.
 Resume Collect employers prefer to have our office collect resumes in our Symplicity system and forward to them for their review.
-Resume Collect employers may be found on Symplicity under the "OCI" tab; Instead of listing an Interview Date, they will have an "RC" which stands for Resume Collect.
+Resume Collect employers may be found on Symplicity under the "OCI" tab; instead of listing an interview date, they will be listed as a Resume Collection.
 In order to view information about the position and how to apply, simply click on the review tab next to the employer's name.

 Some employers also request that students send materials directly to them.
 Please note: For Direct Contact employers, it is up to you to meet the employers' deadlines.
-Do not wait until on-campus interviews are completed to send letters to Direct Contact Employers.
-For Resume Collect employers, you must have all of the required information uploaded onto the Symplicity system by noon on July 31.
+Do not wait until on-campus interviews are completed to send letters to Direct Contact employers.
+For Resume Collect employers, you must have all of the required information uploaded onto the Symplicity system by noon on July 12, 2016.

-If you are interested in an employer that is not an OCI, Resume Collect or Direct Contact employer, we strongly encourage you to contact that employer and find out the name of the hiring partner or person in charge of recruiting and send a cover letter and resume to that person in August or in early September.
-If the recruiter is interested in interviewing you, he/she will contact you directly during the fall.
+If you are interested in an employer that is not an OCI or Resume Collect employer, we strongly encourage you to contact that employer and find out the name of the hiring partner or person in charge of recruiting and send a cover letter and resume to that person in August.
+If the recruiter is interested in interviewing you, he/she will contact you directly.

-- Make an appointment to talk to one of our career counselors to discuss your career plans, job search strategy, etc. Prepare your resume and tailor a personalized cover letter to employers of your preference.
+- Make an appointment to talk to one of our Career Advisors to discuss your career plans, job search strategy, etc. Prepare your resume and tailor a personalized cover letter to employers of your preference.

 - Network!
 Talk to classmates, law school graduates, and any attorneys you know, about possible clerking or attorney job openings.